Overview

 NOTE: Please make sure you're using a supported device or browser.
-If you're using Firefox, ensure your privacy settings are set to "Standard".
+If you're using Firefox, ensure your privacy settings are set to "Standard"—otherwise, videos and course functionality may not work as expected.

 Understanding the course curriculum view

-Once you’ve logged in to a school, click into the course you're enrolled in to be taken to its course curriculum:
+Once you’ve logged in to your school, click the course you’re enrolled in to access its curriculum view.

 In the course sidebar, you can view the following information: